siavash119/qtchan/README.md

 ## TODO
 ### MAJOR
 * captcha
-* process-threading
+* process-threading (done for thread tabs and forms; still need to do for board tabs)
 * better geometry for hovered and embedded replies
 * instructions
 * settings

 ### MINOR
-* save tree tabs order and structure
+* save tree tabs order and structure (right now only saves list in opened order)
 * show loading state
 * themes